 New Zealand has an unemployment rate of 5.8%, reflecting the fact that it was not immune from the recent global recession.
 However, it was not as badly affected as other countries and is already bouncing back.
 There is a shortage of skilled workers in the IT and accountancy professions, along with health and medical workers.
 Check the NZ Immigration Skill Shortage list to see where your qualifications and experience might fit.
 New Zealanders value a strong work ethic, and there is a “work hard, play hard” mentality, despite the country’s relaxed reputation.

-Much like the UK, rental properties are advertised through agencies, in the windows of newsagents and in local newspapers.
-The rental landscape is just as diverse as the UK, from professional landlords with multiple properties through to people renting their second home.
+Rental properties are advertised through agencies, in the windows of newsagents and in local newspapers.
+The rental landscape is just as diverse as its expat population with its professional landlords with multiple properties through to people renting their second home.
 Auckland is by far the most expensive city to look for accommodation with prices up to 50% higher than in Wellington or Christchurch.

 The education system in NZ is one of the world’s best, and the population is well educated with a high proportion holding degrees.
 If you are moving to the country with your family and you do not have permanent residency, you will be liable for school fees even when enrolling your children into public (state) schools.
 Check the education website for the area you are moving to for more information.

 New Zealand’s healthcare system is similar to the NHS, in that it is funded through tax and free to use.
 Like the NHS, care is of a high standard, though there can be waiting times for non-emergency procedures.
 You will need a work permit or permanent residence permit in order to access it without charge, however.
 If this doesn’t apply to you, make sure you have adequate health insurance in place.

 - Government: www.govt.nz